Pacomito/AutomaticRange/README.md

 * Place the tiles to annotate into data/ folder (e.g. data/CD4/ which contains tiles_marker/ and tiles_dapi/)
 * Open VisualStudio IDE and File > Open Folder and open AutomaticRanges
 * Open the 2.0_Annotate_ranges_tiles.ipynb jupyter notebook
 * Click on Run All.
 This will open Napari.
-Then, manually adjust
+Then, manually adjust the range of the first image, and then press **Shift + B** to save annotation and go to next image.
+There are a few key shortcuts that can help you adjust the range faster.

-# Key shorts
+# Key shortcuts

 * Shift + A = reduce the minimum contrast by 10%
 * Shift + S = increase the minimum contrast by 10%